-The maximum zoom capacity of the Panasonic Lumix FZ300 is 24x.
+The maximum zoom capacity of the LUMIX FZ300 is 24x.
 Low light shooting is possible with this camera without compromising on the photo or video quality.

 The image quality is remarkable due to the camera’s live MOS sensor and Venus engine.
 Also, this camera has excellent blur reduction to compensate for any disturbance during single-handed shooting.
 The level shot function adds to superior picture quality.
 This camera’s ISO level range is 100-6400 ISO, auto.
 Video resolution peaks at 3840×2160 pixels (2160p).

-The Panasonic Lumix FZ300’s exterior is sturdy.
-It is dustproof and smartly designed to withstand harsh winds, dust and the like.
+The FZ300’s exterior is sturdy.
+It is dustproof and smartly designed to withstand harsh winds, dust, and the like.
 While it is not fully waterproof, it is splash-proof, which allows it to withstand mild water contamination.
 It can carry additional memory cards.
 SD, SDHC, and SDXC cards are all supported.
-It has a 3-inch display screen on which recorded videos and photographs are viewable.
+It has a three-inch display screen on which recorded videos and photographs are viewable.